oliviawestmacottssw/SSW.Rules.Content/rules/do-you-make-sure-every-customers-and-prospects-email-is-in-your-company-database/rule.md

 ---

-Most companies keep all their customers' (and prospects') contact information in a database (e.g. CRM, SQL Server, Access, Oracle).
+Most companies keep all their customers' (and prospects') contact information in a database (e.g. CRM, ​SQL Server, Access, Oracle).
 This allows all staff to easily locate contact details about a particular person.
 So when you get an email, make sure you check that email address and it is in the company database.<br>

 <br>We have a program called [SSW LookOut! for Outlook](http://www.ssw.com.au/ssw/LookOut/) to check for this rule.
 ![ Stephen Koop needs to be put into the database](StephenKoopIsNotInTheDatabase.jpg)